ivangeevo/tough_environment/## CHANGELOG.md

 # 0.11 (next)
 + Fixed (removed)Packed Earth, Dirt and Packed Earth slabs from the DIRT Block tags which caused some problems with planting sugar cane from Vegehenna
 + Fixed Loose Dirt to be a valid tillable block when right-clicked with a hoe
-+ Fixed/removed old code that turned loose dirt to farmland when broken with a hoe
++ Fixed/removed old code that turned loose dirt to farmland when broken with a hoe and removed it's associated efficient blocks
++ Decreased the amount of exhaustion that is applied to the player on breaking a block and balanced it to match retail BTW

 # 0.10.1 Alpha
 + Fixed a bug where aggregate blocks like dirt, grass, sand, etc weren't dropping when broken with a hoe tool (leftover functionality from previous versions)